 A.7.1 School appeals and disagreements, within or between leagues, are to be resolved by authority of each league(s) wherever possible.

 A.7.2 Appeals and disagreements occurring at WCD 3 events shall be resolved by the event director and/or games committee.
 Game/contest appeals are to be handled by the games committee.
-Appeal of judgment calls by officials will not be heard, unless there has been a misapplication or misinterpretation of a rule or game condition that may have had an undue or unfair affect on the outcome of the game or event.
+Appeal of judgment calls by officials will not be heard, unless there has been a misapplication or misinterpretation of a rule or game condition that may have had an undue or unfair effect on the outcome of the game or event.

 A.7.3 If a member school administrator is dissatisfied with the decision of the league(s) or district tournament directors/games committee or rule interpretations relative to the provisions of the WIAA handbook and such school is an aggrieved and affected party, such party may appeal the decision and request a formal hearing provided that: